For Administering the Completion Requirement for All Students and the 2.0 Cumulative Grade Point Average (CGPA) Requirement for Initial Students

 A: No, you have four years from your high school graduation to use your A+ benefits.
 However, you are only eligible to receive A+ benefits until you have reached 105% of the hours required for the completion of the degree you are seeking at Crowder College no matter who paid for all of those hours.
 If you attend another college out of high school and then decide to attend Crowder College to complete one of the offered degrees, your previous hours could be counted towards the 105% A+ limit.
 Always check with the A+ Coordinator to verify eligibility.

 A: PELL is federal money and A+ is state money.
 As such, PELL has to be applied to your bill first.
 It also must be applied in a specific order: 1st Tuition, 2nd Fees, 3rd Bookstore Charges, 4th Housing, etc. A+ can only pay for tuition, institutional support, safety and security fees.
 PELL will reduce the amount that A+ can pay.
 If you are PELL eligible you may be eligible to receive up to 3 semesters to receive assistance during an academic year.
 Be sure to have your A+ in order as financial status can change from year to year.

 If I drop a class or classes will I lose my A+?

 A: As long as you are a full-time student until the end of the Financial Aid census day you will not lose your A+ for the current semester.
-However, remember, depending if you’re enrolled in 15 hours and drop a 3 credit hour class after the Financial Aid census day you will owe for the course(s) out of pocket during the same semester that the drop(s) occurred.
+However, remember, depending on if you’re enrolled in 15 hours and drop a 3-credit hour class after the Financial Aid census day you will owe for the course(s) out of pocket during the same semester that the drop(s) occurred.
 You then would be eligible next term enrolled.
-If you were enrolled in 15 hours but only complete 9 hours, A+ will pay for all 15 hours but you will be ineligible for A+ until you have completed at least 3 hours (9+3)=12 hour completion requirement next term.
+If you were enrolled in 15 hours but only complete 9 hours, A+ will pay for all 15 hours but you will be ineligible for A+ until you have completed at least 3 hours (9+3) =12 hour completion requirement next term.